Key Features of bankruptcy

 How long does Bankruptcy last?

 Bankruptcy is broken up into two periods: the “undischarged bankruptcy” period that lasts for three years, during which time the restrictions imposed by the Bankruptcy Act apply; and the “discharged bankruptcy” period which lasts for a further two years where no restrictions apply.
 All bankruptcies are recorded permanently on a historic government database called the National Personal Insolvency Index (NPII).

 What debts are cleared by bankruptcy?

 Most debts can potentially be cleared by bankruptcy.
 All unsecured debts (credit cards, personal loans, tax bills) can be cleared by bankruptcy.
-However, child support, HECS/HELP and fines can not be included in bankruptcy
+However, child support, HECS/HELP and fines cannot be included in a bankruptcy.